department-of-veterans-affairs/health-apis-community-care-eligibility/README.md

 ----

-The API supports a search query that accepts a patient ICN and the patient's desired medical service type.
+The API supports a search query that accepts a patient's ICN and desired medical service type.

 The medical service type is one of:
 * Audiology
+* Cardiology
+* Dermatology
+* Gastroenterology
+* Gynecology
+* MentalHealthCare
-* Nutrition
+* Ophthalmology
 * Optometry
-* Podiatry
+* Orthopedics
 * PrimaryCare
+* Urology
+* WomensHealth

 The API combines data from two sources:
-1. Patient eligibility information, from E&E.
+1. Patient physical address and eligibility information, from E&E.
 2. VA health facilities in the state, from Facilities API.

 This data is used to compute an overall determination of community-care-eligibility